ramcalm/webmining/README.md

 # WebMining

-This repo containes implementation of WebMining Algorithms in Python
+This repo contains implementation of WebMining Algorithms in Python